-Beltane came on the first of May and marked the peak of spring.
+Beltane comes on the first of May and marks the peak of spring.

 This time between now and the Summer Solstice is a very fertile time in nature, and for all new ideas to come to fruition.

 It is a time for blooming and transforming.

 If you are feeling the pull to live a life more in syc with nature, this post will help you to understand and embrace the season of LATE spring.